 1. Getting into the right head space

-The biggest barriers that prevent people from trying anal training (and anal sex) are often psychological.
-Anal training and anal sex are taboo because they are commonly thought of as messy, unnatural and even painful.
+The biggest barriers that prevent people from trying anal are often psychological.
+Anal is taboo because they are commonly thought of as messy, unnatural and even painful.
 The mass of stereotypes and misinformation out there sows the seeds of confusion and fear.

 2. Choosing the right lube

-As we mentioned, using plenty of lube is absolutely essential for any form of anal training!
+As we mentioned, using plenty of lube is absolutely essential for any form of anal!
 Lube quickly and effortlessly helps your anus and anal canal prepare for penetration.
 But the type of lube you choose is equally important.

 There are four main types of lube:

 - Water-based lube